Home Video editing Contact details Fun stuff

 If you get bitten by the bug to play with Mac nostaglia, check out Mini vMac further, and add a larger hard disk to your emulator.

-If you still have your old Mac and want to transfer files over to the emulator, you need to format a 1.44 MB floppy on the Mac, copy the files onto that, and then use Gemulator Explorer to read the Mac disk on your PC - use the "Create Image File From Physical Disk" option to create a ".dsk" file that Mini vMac can open.
+If you still have your old Mac and want to transfer files over to the emulator, you need to format a 1.44 MB floppy on the Mac, copy the files onto that, and then use Gemulator Explorer to read the Mac disk on a Windows PC - use the "Create Image File From Physical Disk" option to create a ".dsk" file that Mini vMac can open.

 If you have any questions or comments I'd love to hear them.